georgeerol/DeepLearningDroneSimulator/README.md

 Share your scores in slack, and keep a tally in a pinned message.
 Scores should be computed on the sample_evaluation_data.
 This is for fun, your grade will be determined on unreleased data.
 If you use the sample_evaluation_data to train the network, it will result in inflated scores, and you will not be able to determine how your network will actually perform when evaluated to determine your grade.

 ## Experimentation: Testing in Simulation

-1. Copy your saved model to the weights directory `data/weights`.
-2. Launch the simulator, select "Spawn People", and then click the "Follow Me" button.
+1. Launch the simulator, select "Spawn People", and then click the "Follow Me" button.
-3. Run the realtime follower script
+2. Run the realtime follower script
 ```
-$ python follower.py my_amazing_model.h5
+$ python follower.py model_weights.h5
 ```

 **Note:** If you'd like to see an overlay of the detected region on each camera frame from the drone, simply pass the `--pred_viz` parameter to `follower.py`